hoyelam/hoyelam/README.md

 ## 👋 Hey there!
 I’m Hoye Lam

 ### 👨🏻‍💻 About Me
-I’m a software developer that is primarily focused on iOS development for now.
-I’m currently working at @DeepLCom, and before at several companies/startups like Somnox (the world’s first sleep robot).
-I’ve also launched a few personal products during my full-time work with the most recent two Thinkdrop 2 and Growrilla.
+I'm a software developer, currently focusing on iOS development.
+I'm currently working at @DeepLCom, and before that at several companies/startups like Somnox (the world's first sleep robot).
+I've also launched a few personal products while working full-time, the last three being Esportsfort, Thinkdrop 2, and Growrilla.

 - ⚙️ 6+ years of experience in professional software engineering.
 - 📱 5+ years of experience in iOS development.